-BRUCKIK A Quant Taiox Our foreign exhange ber that in American adventurdorge, has been arrested in Paris on the charge pt; impudent, and ingenious swindling.
-The appeared well dressed, and with a very handsome baby in her arms, at the house of wealthy Parisians, asking to see the proprietor.
-As soon as she was admitted to his presence, she would rush at him, exclaiming, "Traitor," wretch, willsin, have I found you at last?"
-At the same time found you at last?".
+A Queen Tarox.
+Our foreign exchanges ber that in American adventur-ees, giving her name as Maria Grain-dorge, has been arrested in Paris on the charge of impudent and ingenious swindling.
+The appeared well dressed, and with a very handsome baby in her arms, at the houses of wealthy Parisings action to the control of the control ians, asking to see the proprietor.
+As soon as she was admitted to his presence, she would rush at him, exclaiming, "Traitor," wretch, villain, have I found you at last?"
 At the same time the handsome baby, having been trained for that purpose, would extend its little arms toward the astonished gentleman, and cry, "Papa, dear papa."
 It may be imagined that "papa" preferred to give the swindler money in order to make her leave the house.
-When she was arrested at lice residuals. at her residence in the Rue Davivier, no The pions delegation evidently thought our excellent President a precious boon-a special Providence, as it were.
-His fancs in mouse.
-Mills Graindorge, Excellency has imprinted on his intal lectual countenance a perpetual expression of bore.
-On this occasion it deepend into one intense bore, and, with his heavy dead even fixed on the suesker. been before at the St. Lasare prison.
-The Paris Assizes found her guilty, and she was sent for seven years to New Caledonia.
+When she was arrested at her residence in the Rue Davivier, no The pions delegation evidently thought our excellent President a precious boon - special Providence, as it were.
+His excellency has imprinted on his intellectual countenance a perpetual expression of bore.
+On this occasion it dean real name was Oaks; that pative of New York, and that she had been before at the St. Lasare prison.
+The Paris Assizes found her guilty, and she was sent for seven years to New Caledonia, see rail of the Caledonia,

 A REMINDER OF BULL RUN .- The inauguration demonstration has one peculiar feature-the military predominates.
-At all other inaugurations the Philadelphia all other inaugurations the Philadelphia firemen made the feature.
+At all other inaugurations the Philadelphia firemen made the feature.
 What connection the Philadelphia firemen had with inauguration, always puzzled the will and confounded the understanding.
 This time, the firemen succumb to the soldiery.
-We have not only the cadets from West Point, and are to have the inciplent Jack Tars from Annapolis, but all the independent volunteers able to pay half fare are here in force.
-The Station Guards and the Washington Biffemen, and other local organizations, are all the time welcoming the Bungtown Bugles, the Boston Bucktails or Noodletoosy Sharp-specters; and their gay, Bugles, the Boston Bucktails or Noodle-toesy Sharp specters; and their gay, fancy uniforms remird me of the sump afternoon when, on a ridge of Bull Run, I saw broken lines of baggy breeches and yellow bants and swallow-tails dis-appearing in the distance as if the devil was after tham. was after them.
-And spine was, when I come to think of it.
+We have not only the cadeta from West Point, and are to have the incipient Jack Tars from Annapolis, but all the independent volunteers shie to pay half fare are here in force.
+The Station Guards and the Washington Riflemen, and other local organizations, are all the time welcoming the Bungtown Bugles, the Boston Bucktails or Noodletoosy Sharp-sheoters; and their gay, faucy uniforms remind me of the sumpy afternoon when, on a ridge of Bull Run, I saw broken lines of baggy breeches and yellow parts and swallow-tails disappearing in the distance as if the devil was after them.
+And so be was, when I come to think of it.

-Don Piatt, in New York Herald.
+Don Piat, in New York Heral I.

-A Western exchange is already look ing forward to the day when there shall be no more public lands to steal.
-The time is not remote, unless the race of Congressional land grabbers is hearly run out.
-There is an irrepressible conflict between the public lands and Qon-gress, and one party must be short-lived.
+A Western exchange is already looking forward to the day when there shell be no more public lands to steal.
+The time is not remote, unless the race of Congressional land grabbers is nearly run out.
+There is an irrepressible conflict between the public lands and Congress, and one party must be short-lived.

-ANOTHER CENTENARIAN -An old co-Another Centenaran - An old colored woman, by the name of Sarah Foy, said to be 110 years old died at the County poor house on Wednesday.
-She professed to have a distinct recollection of having seen both Washington and Cornwallis, and used to relate many occurrences of those days. currences of those days.
-[Wilmington Journal.
+ANOTHER CENTENARIAN -An old co-Another Centenarian-An old co-lored woman, by the name of Sarah Foy, said to be 110 years old, died at the County poor house on Wednesday.
+She professed to have a distinct recollection of having seen both Washington and Cornwalls, and used to relate many cocurrences of those days.

+Wilmington Journal.
 An exchange says that February is sometimes called the German month, because of the many German festivities held during that month.
 It is supposed by some, however, to be dedicated to the Germans on account of there being a bruary in it.